suttonr/rbd-simon-says/README.md

 <br clear="right"/>

 ## [Option 1] Arduino Cloud ( Required for Chromebooks )
 Arduino Cloud is the best option for Chromebooks and is a quick way to get started on computer which has the chrome browser.
 Start with your Arduino *NOT* plugged in.
-If you perfer to install the traditional Arduino IDE proceed to the next section.
+If you prefer to install the traditional Arduino IDE proceed to the next section.
 * Goto https://create.arduino.cc/editor in Chrome ( other browsers will not work properly )
 * Create or link an account
 * <img width="400px" align="right" src="doc/img/arduino-helper-install.png?raw=true" /><span clear="right"/> The first time you will be prompted to install a plugin which allows the page to access the USB port the Arduino board will be pluged into.
 Click 'Install' and follow installation specific to your OS.
 For Chromebooks you will be taken to install a chrome extension.